Cram school: United Kingdom

 Crammers first appeared in Britain after 1855 when the Civil Service Commission created the Administrative class of government employees, selected by examination and interview rather than patronage.
 Crammers offered to prepare men of 18 to 25 years old for these examinations, mainly in classics, economics and foreign languages, which would provide entry to civil service or diplomatic careers.
 The opening scenes of Benjamin Britten's 1971 television opera Owen Wingrave, and the 1892 novella by Henry James on which it is based, are set in a military crammer; its master plays an important role in both.
 Terence Rattigan's 1936 play French Without Tears is set in a language crammer typical of the period.
 These civil service crammers did not survive the Second World War.

 Tutorial colleges in the United Kingdom are also called "crammers", and are attended by some who want to attend the most prestigious universities.
 They have been around since the early 20th century.

 United States

 A number of businesses, called "tutoring services" or "test preparation centers", are colloquially known as cram schools.
-They are used by some GED candidates, and by many third and fourth year students in high schools to prepare for the SAT, ACT, and/or Advanced Placement exams for college admission.
+They are used by some GED candidates, and by some third and fourth year students in high schools to prepare for the SAT, ACT, and/or Advanced Placement exams for college admission.
 Their curriculum is geared more towards vocabulary drills, problem sets, practicing essay composition, and learning effective test-taking strategies.
 College graduates and undergraduates near graduation will sometimes attend such classes to prepare for entrance exams necessary for graduate level education (i.e. LSAT, DAT, MCAT, GRE).

 Review courses for the CPA examination (e.g., Becker Conviser, part of Devry University) and the bar examination (e.g., Barbri) are often taken by undergraduate and graduate students in accountancy and law.